hexawyz/Exo/ReadMe.md

 Other than being slow and consuming a huge chunk of your RAM for nothing, those applications are more often than not somewhat unstable, and can have undesired behavior such as random updates or invisible crashes.
 (Do you really need 5 unstable chrome processes to manage a mouse?)

-As the author of Exo, I believe (and by now, have mostly proven 😄) that it is possible to do a much better job than this on all aspects.
+As the author of Exo, I believed that it is possible to do a much better job than this on all aspects, which should now have been mostly proven 😄
 Exo is designed and architected with this in mind, and aims to provide a Windows service that will detect and operate on your device by being mindful of system resources.
 (Expect between 20 and 40 MB depending on your configuration, and mostly no CPU usage)

+Current focus is on exposing passive hardware features, which is basically CPU free after the service has been initialized.
+Every software-based feature that we add will be 100% optional, as you should be able to *decide* how your CPU resources are spent.
+One example of software-based feature that is present (and optional) today is software cooling curves.
+Unless your device doesn't support an automatic cooling mode or a hardware cooling curve, Exo will need to spend 0% of CPU to update the cooling power of the device.

 # Supported features

 Exo currently support the following features, provided that there is a custom driver to expose the features of your device in the service:

+* Overlay notifications
-* Overlay notifications: Some of the other features will push notifications that will be displayed on screen.
+	* Some of the other features will push notifications that will be displayed on screen
-* RGB Lighting: Setting hardware effects is supported, dynamic ARGB lighting not yet ready.
-* Device battery status: The service will be aware of, and display the battery charge of your device, as well as show notifications for low battery, etc. Also supports idle timer and low power mode for wireless devices that support it. (e.g. Razer)
+	* ⚠️ Notifications are sent by the service but displayed by the helper in-session UI application, `Exo.Overlay` (might rename this to `Exo.Helper` at some point)
+* RGB Lighting
+	* Hardware lighting effects are supported, as exposed by the drivers for the devices
+	* Hardware persistence of lighting effects, if supported by the device
+	* Software persistence of lighting effects, for all devices
+* Embedded monitors
+	* Setting images to be displayed on devices equipped with controllable displays.
+(For example Stream Deck and Kraken Z)
+	* Image library: Management of the list of images used by the service.
+All image need to be imported within the service before they are used.
+Animated images are of course supported.
+	* Smart image transformation: When an image is assigned to an embedded monitor, it will be transformed in an appropriate format to be displayed in the device.
+	* Caching of image transformations: Let's avoid doing the work multiple time.
+Once an image has been transformed, Exo will reuse the previous result.
+	* Unique identification of images: Devices may find it useful to know if they have already seen an image previously.
+In some cases this will allow the image to be displayed way quicker.
+	* Software persistence of image configuration, for all devices
+* Device power management
+	* Awareness of the battery level of devices that are able to report it
+	* Awareness of the external power connection of (wireless) devices that support it
+	* Low power mode setting for devices that support it
+	* Idle timer setting for devices that support it
+	* Low battery level notifications
+	* Charging or discharging notifications, when applicable
+* Monitor control
+	* Brightness
+	* Contrast
+	* Audio Volume
+	* Input Select (⚠️ Will be broken on many monitors **even when** they advertise the feature)
-* Monitor control: Brightness, Contrast, Audio Volume, Input Select and various settings, if supported by the monitor.
-(A configuration system for overriding monitor details is available)
+	* Various other settings, if supported by the monitor
+	* A configuration system for overriding monitor details is available
+	* ⚠️ Monitors tend to lie about the features they support, or even return invalid capabilities.
+The configuration system **must** be used to work around this.
+Please submit an issue or PR for support of specific monitors.
+* Keyboard
-* Keyboard backlighting: The service will observe keyboard backlight changes and push overlay notifications.
+	* Backlighting: The service will observe keyboard backlight changes and push overlay notifications
+* Mouse
+	* DPI change notifications
+	* Configuration of DPI presets
-* Mouse: DPI change notifications, Configuration of DPI presets and polling frequency, and manual DPI changes from the UI.
+	* Configuration of polling frequency when applicable
+	* Manual DPI changes from the UI
+	* DPI change overlay notifications
+* GPU
-* GPU: Provide support for accessing connected monitors in non-interactive (service) mode.
+	* Provide support for accessing connected monitors in non-interactive (service) mode.
 (May rely on fallback using the Windows API if necessary)
+* Sensors
-* Sensors: For devices that provide data readings, expose sensors that can be read periodically and displayed in the UI.
+	* For devices that provide data readings, expose sensors that can be read periodically and displayed in the UI.
+* Coolers
-* Coolers: For cooling devices, or devices equipped with a fan, expose controllable coolers and allow setting custom software cooling curves based on sensors.
+	* For cooling devices, or devices equipped with a fan, expose controllable coolers
+	* Support for different cooling modes, depending on the hardware
+		* Automatic cooling: Uses the internal cooling curves or algorithms of the device, as implemented in firmware or hardware.
+		* Fixed cooling: Assigns a manual cooling power target to be used
+		* Hardware cooling curve: Assigns a cooling curve to be used by the device FW/HW, based on internal sensors that the device supports.
+		* Software cooling curve: Dynamically adjusts cooling power of the device based on any sensor accessible within Exo.

 All text in the application can be localized, and in addition to the default English localization, the following languages are supported out of the box: French.